Tuesday, November 6, 2012

 Comic-Con 2012 in Argentina

-I've been to three comic-cons in New York, so I was expecting huge crowds, several merchants, comic book authors, artists, and cosplay characters.
+I've been to three comic-cons in New York, so I was expecting huge crowds, merchants, comic book authors, artists, and cosplay characters.
 Boy, was I wrong.

 While I was glad that it wasn't as crowded as the New York Comic Con, I was a little disappointed that they only had one comic book owner selling graphic novels, and a handful of collectors selling Star Wars, T-shirts and Anime items.
 Still I decided to make the best of the situation and browse.